 There are many different organisms including bacteria, viruses and parasites that can cause upset stomachs.
 It is important to note that having these symptoms does not necessarily mean you have food poisoning.

 Norovirus - The most common cause of upset stomachs in the UK is from a viral infection called Norovirus.
-This is also known as the 'winter vomiting bug'.
 It only lasts for 24 to 48 hours and recovery is usually quick.
 It is not necessarily associated with eating contaminated food, and is easily passed from person to person.

 What to do if you have symptoms of food poisoning

 If you or a member of your family are suffering from the symptoms of food poisoning, it is recommended that you follow the advice below to try and prevent the spread of the illness:

 - Wash your hands after contact with the sick person, and before handling food

 - Do not use the same towel or face cloth as the person who is ill

 - Clear up 'soiling' accidents straightaway, wash with hot soapy water and disinfect with a disinfectant or bleach